darbha-ram/SmallCalc/README.md

 - Install a recent version of the Java SDK
 - Install [Gradle2.14+](https://gradle.org)
 - Ensure gradleroot/bin is in your PATH.
-- Clone the repo from [Github](https://github.com/darbha-ram/SmallCalc.git).
+- Clone the repo from [here](https://github.com/darbha-ram/SmallCalc.git).

+## Assumptions

+- Parsing errors result in "Error in expression" to be printed to console instead of an integer value.
+These can include unmatches braces or other errors that violate the grammar.
+- If an expression parses correctly but violates some semantic rule e.g. division by zero, or literal is outside the Integer MIN - MAX range, evaluation fails and "Error in expression" is printed to console.
+- Positive and negative integers are supported, e.g. "add (-3,1)" evaluates to -2.
+- The last example in the assignment "let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b))" is actually invalid as it is missing one closing brace.
+Adding that brace, it evaluates to 40, as expected.
+- If a variable is missing e.g. "let(a, 10, add(c,10))" where "c" is unknown, then "Error in expression" is printed.
+- For the purposes of this standalone application, log4j2 was used directly.
+If implementing a shared library or more complex project, slf4j is a better choice as a facade that permits a different logging implementation at runtime.

 ## Implementation

-This is a brief description of the implementation, it can be skipped if only interested in deploying and executing the application.

 The application source is contained in src/main/javacc/SmallCalc.jj.
-The "jj" file is a specification of the lexical and production rules of the grammar to be parsed by JavaCC.
-With each production, Java code to be executed when segments of a rule are matched are provided.
+The "jj" file is a JavaCC specification of the lexical and production rules of the grammar.
+Each production is captured in a method that also has Java code to be executed when segments of that rule are matched.

 For a description of "jj" file specification, see [JavaCC Documentation](http://javacc.java.net/doc/docindex.html).